Chris is a Houston Film Critics Society Member and a contributor at Bounding Into Comics, God Hates Geeks, and Slickster Magazine.

 As if 20th Century Boys didn’t dabble in the anticlimactic enough already, the finale is less than satisfying because it tries to be more complex than it really is.
 Friend’s identity is a huge letdown, especially when it seemingly keeps changing on the fly.
 Even Kenji’s absence feels far-fetched; he lost his memory and lived as a hobo for 15 years.
 Once he realized who he was he ran away to the north until he couldn’t go any further and then cried for three days and three nights while rolling around in the snow like an idiot.

-The 20th Century Boys films were released in North America and are as available releases on separate.
+The 20th Century Boys films were released in North America and are available as separate releases on Amazon.
 There's also a trilogy set, but it's currently only available on eBay.
 I recommend the 3-disc version over the 1-disc version since squeezing three movies on one disc is likely to have terrible quality.
 The 20th Century Boys trilogy never seemed to live up to its potential.
 The original film is the best, but its issues were apparent from the start.
 Everything is milked and stretched out far beyond the point of investment.
 By the third film, you basically just want to see how it all ends.
 It took over a month to finish watching these films; mostly because of other commitments but also because dread set in at the thought of willingly returning to this lackluster effort filled with poor pacing.
-Amazon

 I'm Becoming One with the Universe